wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 ![You interact using the UI, API, or both.
 How GX Cloud connects to your data depends on your deployment pattern.](./overview_images/gx_cloud_architecture.png)

 * **GX Cloud frontend web UI**.
-Enables you to manage and validate your organization's data quality without running code and provides shared visibility into your organization's Validation Results history.
+Enables you to manage and validate your business's data quality without running code and provides shared visibility into your team's Validation Results history.

 * **GX Cloud data storage**.
-Stores the configurations for your organization's Data Sources, Data Assets, Expectations, and Validations alongside your organization's Validation Result histories and Data Asset descriptive metrics.
+Stores the configurations for your Data Sources, Data Assets, Expectations, and Validations alongside your Validation Result histories and Data Asset descriptive metrics.

 * **GX Cloud backend application**.
 Contains the necessary logic and compute to connect to data and run queries.
 The specifics of how the GX Cloud backend connects to your data is described in [Deployment patterns](/cloud/deploy/deployment_patterns.md).